The Game (1997 film): Plot

 Nicholas wakes entombed alive in a Mexico cemetery.
-He sells his watch to return to San Francisco, where he finds his mansion foreclosed and most of his possessions removed.
+He sells his watch (a gift from his mother) to return to San Francisco, where he finds his mansion foreclosed and most of his possessions removed.
 He contacts the hotel where Conrad was staying, and is told his brother has been committed to a mental institution following a nervous breakdown.
-Nicholas retrieves a hidden gun and seeks his ex-wife for help.
-While apologizing to her for his neglect, he learns that Jim Feingold, the CRS employee who conducted his tests, is an actor working in television advertisements.
+Nicholas retrieves a hidden gun and finds his ex-wife to ask for help.
+While apologizing to her for his emotional neglectfulness, he learns that Jim Feingold, the CRS employee who conducted his tests, is an actor working in television advertisements.
 He finds Jim and forces him to find the real CRS office and takes Christine hostage, demanding to be taken to the head of CRS.

 Attacked by CRS guards, Nicholas takes Christine to the roof.
 Christine, realizing Nicholas's gun is not a prop, frantically tells him it is only a game; his finances are intact, and his family and friends are waiting on the other side of the door.
-He refuses to believe her, and Nicholas shoots the first person to emerge— Conrad, bearing a bottle of champagne.
-Devastated, Nicholas then leaps off the roof but lands on a giant air cushion.
-He is greeted by Conrad (who is alive since the gun was indeed actually a prop, and Christine's fear of the gun faked) and the rest of the people from the game; absolutely everything had been staged by Conrad for his birthday present, with the intention of helping Nicholas become a better person and embrace life.
+He refuses to believe her, and Nicholas shoots the first person to emerge—Conrad, bearing a bottle of champagne.
+Devastated, Nicholas tries to commit suicide by leaping off the roof but lands on a giant air cushion in a banquet hall.
+He is greeted by Conrad and the rest of the actors from the game, revealing that the gun was a prop.
+Everything had been staged by Conrad for Nicholas's birthday present.

-After a birthday party with friends, Christine (whose real name is revealed to be Claire) declines Nicholas' offer for a date as she has another job lined up in Australia.
-She instead agrees to have coffee with him at the airport.
+After a birthday party with friends, Christine (whose real name is revealed to be Claire) declines Nicholas's offer for a date as she has another job lined up in Australia.
+She instead suggests they have coffee together at the airport, ending the final scene with Nicholas looking half-tempted, half-cautious.